SAR Technology platform

 • Second generation technology.

-The majority of the Discovery work is done in collaboration with Clarity’s academic partners.
+Clarity continues to expand its pipeline with a range of Discovery programs ongoing.
+The majority of the Discovery work is done in collaboration with Clarity’s academic partners and external commercial service providers.
 The funding of the Discovery research is partially supported by grants and the Australian R&D Tax Incentive.